 Returns and Risks

 In this article so far, we have established the idea that investing in mutual funds is comparatively less risky as you can have a diversifying portfolio.
 On the other hand, the stocks are subjected to vulnerability and fluctuations faced in the finance market, and you need to know that the performance of one stock cannot be compensated by the other.

-Although you will have to pay a fee to the mutual funds’ manager, which is not in case if you buy stocks individually, the economies of the scale are also taken into consideration.
-The active management of the funds, indeed, is in an affair that cannot be served to you free-of-cost.
+Although you will have to pay a fee to the mutual funds’ manager, which is not in case you buy stocks individually, the economies of scale are also taken into consideration.
+The active management of the funds, indeed, is an affair that cannot be served to you free of cost.
 However, as a matter of fact, mutual funds are significant in size, and there are many investors like you involved in one particular fund.
 Therefore, the brokerage charges that you would be paying will be a fraction of the amount.
-When you are investing individually on the stocks, you will have to pay the Demat fee, which can be avoided in case of investing in mutual funds.
+When you are investing individually in the stocks, you will have to pay the Demat fee, which can be avoided in the case of investing in mutual funds.

 While every investor’s situation is different, and there are a few generalities on whose basis, you can make your decisions.
 In this article, we have made sure to mention the essential factors that can affect your choice of investing either in the stock market or in mutual funds.
 If you are willing to take higher risks, indulge deeply in researching the stock market, and avoid the extra charges of paying it to the fund manager, you are free to invest in stocks.
 Otherwise, we would suggest you went for mutual funds.